Microsoft finally Introduced End-to-End Chat Encryption in Skype

-In collaboration with Signal, Microsoft is now introducing a Private Conversations feature in Skype, which is powered by Signal Protocol.
+In collaboration with Signal, Microsoft is now introducing a Private Conversations which is End-to-End Chat Encryption feature in Skype, and it is powered by Signal Protocol.

 Signal will make your private communication simple and be appearing within almost hundreds of millions of active users, Skype is one of the most popular professional chatting applications in the world which allows you to have text chat as well as video chats for free.
 Skype is providing one of the best video chatting quality and at TheBlogz.in we’re pretty much excited that Private Conversations in Skype will now allow more users to take advantage of Signal Protocol’s strong encryption feature for a more secure communication.